derrickburns/generalized-kmeans-clustering/README.md

 }
 ```

-Many of these paramaters will be familiar to anyone who is familiar with the Spark 1.1 clusterer.
+Many of these parameters will be familiar to anyone who is familiar with the Spark 1.1 clusterer.

 Similar to the Spark clusterer, we support data provided as ```Vectors```, a request for a number
 ```k``` of clusters desired, a limit ```maxIterations``` on the number of iterations of Lloyd's